gortonator/bsds-6650/assignments-2022/Assignment-1.md

 ## Grading:
 1. Server implementation working (5 points)
 2. Client design description (5 points) - clarity of description, good design practies used
-3. Client Part 1 - (5 points) - Output window showing best throughput.
-Points deducted if actual throughput not close to Little'sLaw predictions.
+3. Client Part 1 - (10 points) - Output window showing best throughput.
+Points deducted if actual throughput not close to Little's Law predictions.
 4. Client Part 2 - (10 points) - 5 points for throughput within 5% of Client Part 1.
 5 points for calculations of mean/median/p99/max/throughput (as long as they are sensible).
 5. Bonus Points: (3 points) for comparison with Spring server
 6. Bonus Points 2 points for fastest 3 clients, and 1 point for next fastest 3 clients.